 Just as many were astonished at you, So His visage was marred more than any man, And His form more than the sons of men. —Isaiah 52:14

-Oh Lord, how much You suffered for us, how great was Your pain, and by the exhibition of these things before us, You have shown us how great is Your love!
+Oh Lord, how much You suffered for us.
+How great was Your pain.
+By the exhibition of your suffering for us, You have shown us how great is Your love!

 This prophecy from Isaiah, is 1 of 400 Messianic Prophecies that are included in my new book: “Prophecies of the Messiah,” now available at Amazon.

 According to the Pulpit Commentary, the Jews often made use of ripping or shaving off the beard as the ultimate insult during punishment.

 Nehemiah 13:25 So I contended with them and cursed them, struck some of them and pulled out their hair, and made them swear by God, saying, “You shall not give your daughters as wives to their sons, nor take their daughters for your sons or yourselves.

 2 Samuel 10:4 Therefore Hanun took David’s servants, shaved off half of their beards, cut off their garments in the middle, at their buttocks, and sent them away.